Internship & Practicum

 Direct client hours occur in one of their three programs (toddlers, preschool, or kinder) alongside the teachers as “Social Emotional Support Staff.”
 In this role, Practicum students support children with social and emotional challenges, including conflict resolution with NVC and utilizing play-based therapy skills one-on-one or in groups.

 Practicum students are also mentored and observed by Supervisors.
-Non-direct hours are spent in training sessions with the practicum cohort, and by reading and watching training materials.
+Non-direct hours are spent in bi-weekly training sessions with the practicum cohort, and by reading and watching training materials.

 Internship